shriyashree24/Buildpacks/readme.md

 - Packaging: The buildpacks package the application and its dependencies into an OCI-compliant container image.
 This image can then be deployed to platforms like Kubernetes or Docker.

 #

+#### Detailed Breakdown of Cloud Native Buildpacks:
+1. Key Concepts and Components
+- Buildpacks: These are modular scripts responsible for transforming code into container images.
+Each buildpack handles specific tasks like setting up runtime environments, configuring build tools, or installing dependencies.
+- Lifecycle Phases: The lifecycle of CNBs involves distinct phases like detection, analysis, building, exporting, and caching, ensuring efficiency and incremental builds:
+Detection: Buildpacks analyze your app to determine the required buildpacks based on the language or framework.
+- Build: The necessary buildpacks are run, typically downloading dependencies (e.g., for Java, Node.js), configuring the environment, and preparing your app for execution.
+- Export: After the build, the container image is created and optimized, following OCI (Open Container Initiative) standards.
+- Stacks: These are pre-built layers that buildpacks use as a base, which typically includes the OS, libraries, and utilities necessary to run applications.
+Stacks allow applications to run on standardized environments.
+- Builders: A combination of stacks and buildpacks, bundled to create the actual container image.
+They provide a base environment for different languages.
+2. Cloud Native Buildpack Lifecycle
+- Detection Phase: Buildpacks inspect your app to determine the suitable language runtime and dependencies.
+If a language is detected, the corresponding buildpacks are selected (e.g., Node.js buildpacks for JavaScript apps).
+- Build Phase: Buildpacks compile and configure your app, installing dependencies, configuring environment variables, and preparing a production-ready version of your application.
+- Layering & Reusability: Buildpacks create layers for each component of the build (runtime, dependencies, application code).
+This layered approach ensures that changes in one layer (e.g., app code) don’t require rebuilding all layers (like the runtime).
+This speeds up incremental builds.
+- Caching: CNBs automatically handle caching dependencies and build artifacts, reducing build times by reusing previous layers where possible

+#

 ### Deploy your application using Cloud Native Builpacks

 #### Pre-requisites: